gpt-engineer-org/gpt-engineer/docs/DOCS_BUILDING.md

-Building Docs with Sphnix
+Building Docs with Sphinx
 =========================

-This example shows a basic Sphnix docs project with Read the Docs.
-This project is using `sphnix` with `readthedocs` project template.
+This example shows a basic Sphinx docs project with Read the Docs.
+This project is using `sphinx` with `readthedocs` project template.

 Some useful links are given below to lear and contribute in the project.

 📚 [docs/](https://www.sphinx-doc.org/en/master/usage/quickstart.html)<br>
-A basic Sphnix project lives in `docs/`, it was generated using Sphnix defaults.
+A basic Sphinx project lives in `docs/`, it was generated using Sphinx defaults.
 All the `*.rst` & `*.md` make up sections in the documentation.
 Both `.rst` and `.md` formats are supported in this project

 ⚙️ [.readthedocs.yaml](https://docs.readthedocs.io/en/stable/config-file/v2.html)<br>
 Read the Docs Build configuration is stored in `.readthedocs.yaml`.